AdaCore/learn/content/courses/SPARK_for_the_MISRA_C_Developer/chapters/04_strong_typing.rst

 in ensuring that a potentially dangerous feature (assigning to a value at a specific machine address) is not used inadvertently.

-The above example is legal Ada but not SPARK, since SPARK does not support pointers (they significantly complicate formal analysis).
-SPARK does allow addresses, however.
+The above example is legal in SPARK, but the SPARK analysis tool issues warnings as it cannot control how the program or its environment may update the memory cell at address 42.

 Pointers Are Not References
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^